tanayarun/GDSC-Backend-task-VariantControl-/README.md

 1>Managing variant combinations for products with multiple attributes (such as size, color, and material).
 2>Testing the API ( postman )
+## Completed Tasks :

+1> Design Database Schemas: Design schemas for storing product data, attributes, and variants in the chosen database.

+2> Implement APIs: Implement APIs for adding new products, defining attributes and variants, and updating product details.

+3> Enable Retrieval: Enable retrieval of product information along with variants through appropriate API endpoints.

+4> Testing: Test the APIs using Postman or similar tools to ensure functionality and reliability.